-Across all levels in the organisation we strive to minimise our impact on the environment and improve our processes all the time, as we carry out our day to day activities and grow our business further.
+Across all levels in Butlers Chocolates, we strive to minimise our impact on the environment and improve our processes all the time, as we carry out our day to day activities and grow our business further.
 We are always thinking about the future.
 We are dedicated to challenging the issues of sustainability, reducing energy inputs, minimising the carbon footprint and lessening our impact on the environment.
 We care about our customers, and that is why we’re proud to be a verified member of Origin Green - a collective drive towards of sustainability that will protect Ireland’s natural resources, and benefit all our communities in the future.

 Butlers Chocolate Café actively encourages the use of reusable cups and offer our customers a 10 cent discount on the presentation of a clean reusable cup.
 We also have a Butlers KeepCup for sale through our network of Butlers Chocolate Cafés and we are a member of the Conscious Cup campaign.

 2017 was a momentous year for the company in terms of electricity initiatives.
 We have installed the largest solar panel system on an industrial unit in the Republic of Ireland on the roof of our factory.

-The installation covers approximately 2,850 square meters or 28,500 square feet which generates over 350,000 kWh of electricity.
+The installation covers approximately 2,850 square meters or 28,500 square feet which generate over 350,000 kWh of electricity.
 The Solar Panels will provide 14% of our annual electricity needs – that’s the amount of electricity needed to make 2.5 million chocolate bars.